 The numbers are red flags that we need to pay attention to in cases like this and find our way back to achieving the goal.

-For example, we could contact some Portuguese speaking users and check out whether they’ve encountered some difficulties while visiting our website.
+For example, we could contact some Portuguese-speaking users and check out whether they’ve encountered some difficulties while visiting our website.
 It could turn out the translation is just fine, but the market simply doesn’t generate as many trials as other markets do.
-This could lead us to focus our marketing campaigns to the Spanish speaking markets.
+This could lead us to focus our marketing campaigns on Spanish-speaking markets.

 In other words, the result is what matters.
 It’s up to us to figure out the best possible way to reach the goal.